Police Ladies F.C. (Ghana)

 Police Ladies Football Club is a Ghanaian professional women's football club based in Accra.
 The club features in the Ghana Women's Premier League.
+Over the years, the club has produced players for Ghana's various women's national teams including the Black Queens.
+Several players such as Fafali Dumehasi, Philicity Asuako, Deborah Afriyie, Henrietta Annie, and Beatrice Sasu have featured for the Black Queens in the past.

 History

 The Police Ladies Football Club was formed by the Ghana Police Service in 2007.
 The club led by their coach the Late Chief Inspector Bright Attuquaye won the Ghana Women's FA Cup in 2016 after defeating Fabulous Ladies by 2–1 in the final.